ufal/olimpic-icdar24/docs/linearized-musicxml.md

 ## MusicXML element reference with implementation notes

 At [this page](https://www.w3.org/2021/06/musicxml40/musicxml-reference/element-tree/) you can see the list of all MusicXML elements in a tree-structure.
-Here we list these elements (or element groups) and state, whether they belong to the core encoding, the extended, or are ignored for some reason:
+Here we list these elements (or element groups) and state, whether they belong to the encoding, or are ignored for some reason:

 ### Used elements